Prince Narula's Health Supplement Chain Muscle and Strength Expands to Panipat

 The company now has 12 operational stores across India after today's launch.

-"Panipat is an important city for us as it has very large population who are serious about health, fitness and bodybuilding.
-We will provide best, latest and genuine health care supplements to our customers to reach their fitness goals," Muscle and Strength India Founder Mr. Praveen Chirania said.
+"Panipat is an important city for us as it has a very large population who are serious about health, fitness, and bodybuilding.
+We will provide the best, latest and genuine health care supplements to our customers to reach their fitness goals," Muscle and Strength India Founder Mr. Praveen Chirania said.

-Fitness influencor Mr. Vipin Yadav and Youtuber Mr. Paras Thakral were also present for the launch event.
+Fitness influencer Mr. Vipin Yadav and Youtuber Mr. Paras Thakral were also present for the launch event.

 The company has the widest range of fitness supplements and sports nutrition products in India, with over 1000 products from 42 + brands.
 It also plans to enter into Manufacturing of its white label product across various supplement categories which will widen its portfolio.